1,000+ Opportunities

 Emailing grants is a great way to keep a copy of the current details so that when you are ready to start seeking funding you already know where to go

-Based on current listing details, eligibility includes: NGOs, foundations, and community and government institutions serving Freeport-McMoRan communities in Arizona, Texas, New Jersey, Iowa, Connecticut, Louisiana, and New Mexico.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: NGOs, foundations, and community and government institutions serving Freeport-McMoRan communities in Arizona, Texas, New Jersey, Iowa, Connecticut, Louisiana, and New Mexico.
+Confirm the full requirements in the official notice before applying.